 A healthy body weight

-- If you have overweight or obesity, losing 5–10% of your initial body weight can significantly improve your blood sugars, blood pressure and cholesterol.
+- If you have overweight or obesity, losing 5–10% of your initial body weight can significantly improve your blood glucose, blood pressure and cholesterol.

 - Making good choices about what you eat and drink, and being physically active, are important to achieve and keep a healthy body weight.

-- For every one kilogram of weight you lose, your risk of diabetes could reduce by 16%.
+- For every 1 kilogram of weight you lose, your risk of diabetes could reduce by 16%.

 If you are a smoker, quitting smoking is also important.

-The best things you can do to prevent or delay pre-diabetes progressing to diabetes are to:
+The best things you can do to prevent prediabetes are:

-Diabetes self-management support (6–8 hours over 1 day or for 3–4 consecutive weeks) is available in some areas.
-Ask your GP or practice nurse what’s available in your area.
+Diabetes support groups Diabetes self-management support (6–8 hours over 1 day or for 3–4 consecutive weeks) is available in some areas.
+Ask your GP or practice nurse about what’s available in your area.

 |Julie Carter works as a liaison dietitian for the Auckland District Health Board.
 She has an interest in public health nutrition.|